bendqh1/bash/ubuntu_apache_mysql_php_https.md

 The following program is comprised of three files and is aimed to be used on fresh Debian installations -- as a Debian-Apache-MySQL-PHP-HTTPS version-agnostic environment-bootstrapper to host at least one web application.

-## The program

-### File 1
+## File 1

-This file contains fundamental installation and/or configuration commands and is comprised of two parts:
+This file is comprised of two parts, each part contains fundamental installation and/or configuration commands.

 * The first part is a `cat` heredocument for `.profile` aimed to declare some global modes, variables and functions ("global" as to effect all shell sessions), which, from my experience, are harmless.

-* The second part is a "sourcing" of `.profile` to ensure the changes will be effective in the very first shell session and also after every booting of Debian.
+* The second part is a "sourcing" of `.profile`, to ensure the changes will be effective in the very first shell session and also after every boot of Debian.

 File 1 code is as follows (clarifications available below the code block).